FUEL GENERATORS AS INTEGRATED

 We don’t claim to be generator experts, but the inverter systems that we

-sell have to work with them so, we know how to size them and what features
+sell have to work with them, so we know how to size them and what features

 to specify.
 A lot of people ask us what brand and size generator they

-isn’t a “one size fits all” answer.
+isn’t a one-size-fits-all answer.

 There are many factors that should be considered before purchasing a

-generator: things like if you need 240 VAC power for large loads (shop
+generator, such as: whether you need 240 VAC power for large loads (shop

-tools, well pump, etc.), the voltage/amp-hour capacity of your battery
+tools, well pump, etc.); the voltage/amp-hour capacity of your battery

-charging sources like solar/wind, how long/often you want the generator to
+charging sources like solar/wind; how long/often you want the generator to

 A rough rule of thumb for sizing a generator for your inverter(s) is to

-get a generator with a power rating (after derating for altitude and fuel
+get a generator with a power rating (after de-rating for altitude and fuel

 type) that is at least 1.5 to 2 times larger than your inverter power